alexdlaird/java-ngrok-example-dropwizard/README.md

 Create
 a [`NgrokConfiguration`](https://github.com/alexdlaird/java-ngrok-example-dropwizard/blob/main/src/main/java/com/github/alexdlaird/conf/NgrokConfiguration.java)
-class that lets us use the config to enable `ngrok` and pass it some useful parameters.
+class that lets you use the config to enable `ngrok` and pass it some useful parameters.

 ```java
 public class NgrokConfiguration {